-- Basic urban runoff concepts for all personnel, such as the distinction between the storm drain system and the sanitary sewer system, and the impacts of urban runoff on receiving waters; - California's Statewide NPDES Permit requirements, including the Industrial Permit, Municipal Permit, the CGP, and federal, other state, and local water quality regulations; - Water quality impacts associated with land development and construction site management and control measures to address and minimize them: - The Authority SWMP, including the IDDE Program; - The San Diego Bay WMA WQIP, including the Authority focused priority water quality conditions and pollutants of concern, water quality goals, and water quality improvement strategies; - Storm water and non-storm water inspections and self-audits; - Prohibited discharges to the MS4, including the prohibition of over-irrigation and how the Authority prevents over-irrigation through the water conservation program, landscaping/xeriscaping, and IPM program; - Hazardous materials disposal and containment; - Spill response, containment, and recovery; - Preventive maintenance; - Water quality awareness for emergency/first responders; - IPM: - Minimum required and advanced BMPs and their proper implementation; - The connections between daily airport operations and activities, construction activities, and water quality impacts; and - Advancements in BMP technologies.
+- Basic urban runoff concepts for all personnel, such as the distinction between the storm drain system and the sanitary sewer system, and the impacts of urban runoff on receiving waters - California's Statewide NPDES Permit requirements, including the Industrial Permit, Municipal Permit, the CGP, and federal, other state, and local water quality regulations - Water quality impacts associated with land development and construction site management and control measures to address and minimize them - The Authority SWMP, including the IDDE Program - The San Diego Bay WMA WQIP, including the Authority focused priority water quality conditions and pollutants of concern, water quality goals, and water quality improvement strategies - Storm water and non-storm water inspections and self-audits - Prohibited discharges to the MS4 - Hazardous materials disposal and containment - Spill response, containment, and recovery - Preventive maintenance - Water quality awareness for emergency/first responders - Integrated pest management - Minimum required and advanced BMPs and their proper implementation - The connections between daily airport operations and activities, construction activities, and water quality impacts - Advancements in BMP technologies

-Annual training is a joint effort among P&EAD, and ADC staff to emphasize the relationships between the requirements of the Municipal Permit, WQIP, Industrial Permit, CGP, SWMP, construction SWPPPs or WPCPs, and any relevant project and contract documents or leases.
+Annual training is a joint effort among EAD, FDD, and ADC staff to emphasize the relationships between the requirements of the Municipal Permit, WQIP, Industrial Permit, CGP, SWMP, construction SWPPPs or WPCPs, and any relevant project and contract documents or leases.
 Continuous training may also include inhouse presentations, emails, the Authority intranet, monthly ramp-walk inspections, new-hire reviews, and training programs led by outside agencies.
-Those Authority staff members not directly involved in SWMP implementation receive annual basic training to increase their general awareness of storm water and non-storm water issues at work and at home.
+Those Authority staff members not directly involved in SWMP implementation receive annual basic training to increase their general awareness of storm water issues at work and at home.
 This training generally emphasizes pollution prevention methods.
 General storm water pollution prevention information is also a part of safety training, incoming new employee orientation, and other training opportunities, as appropriate.
 Training opportunities also include workshops, audio/visual guidance on BMPs, announcements, posters, displays, and company events.
 A training schedule is used to track employees or departments that have received or require training, and reminders are provided for employees to receive refresher training.